 When the American army reached Czechoslovakia in 1945, Dr. Shahariw and his wife had to make their choice of whether to stay or leave.
 It was a matter of months before the Russians would take complete control of the country, and, although he had not come to Czechoslovakia by choice, he had reason to fear arrest as a traitor.
-So in July of the year Dr. Shahariw
+So in July of that year, Dr. Shahariw, his wife, and seven-month-old son took the big step and crossed the border into Germany.
+In Bayreuth he found work with UNRRA and the IRO in Ukrainian and Polish camps and for the next four years he helped organize camp hospitals for fellow refugees.